Introduction to Therapeutic Horticulture

 TH Program Development

-Build an understanding of how programs are designed and sustained, from community engagement and goal-setting to documentation, scheduling, income and employment models.
+Build an understanding of how programs are designed and sustained, from community engagement and goal-setting to documentation, income and employment models.
 Includes practical case studies.

 TH Activity Facilitation